rafaelmdurante/cs50pset/README.md

 The purpose of this repository is to store my solutions for personal reference only.

-As I learn `C` better, I might get back to these files and rewrite them.
+As I advance my studies in `C` better, I might eventually get back to these files and rewrite them.

 Not all problems have an executable file, nor `VS Code` tasks.